MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

     -   Secondary site
     -   Management point

-**Firewall exception for SQL Server (stand-alone primary site)**.
+**Firewall exception for SQL Server (standalone primary site)**.
 Checks whether the Windows Firewall is disabled or if a relevant Windows Firewall exception exists for SQL Server.
 You must allow sqlservr.exe or the required TCP ports to be accessed remotely.
-By default, SQL Server listens on TCP port 1433 and the SQL Broker Service uses TCP port 4022.
+By default, SQL Server listens on TCP port 1433 and the SSB uses TCP port 4022.

 -   **Severity:** Warning

 -   **Applicability:**

-    -   Primary site (stand-alone only)
+    -   Primary site (standalone only)

 **Firewall exception for SQL Server for management point**.
 Checks whether the Windows Firewall is disabled or if a relevant Windows Firewall exception exists for SQL Server.